molarmanful/kirsch/README.md

 bunched-up, while leaving the gap open declutters the letterforms.
 The gaps also evoke script-style stroke endings.

-## TODO

-- More Unicode support
-- Ligatures?

 ## Contributing

 Issues, feature/glyph requests, and pull requests are all welcome!